GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.07.01

+Fixed bug in `gam print|show chromepolicies` that caused a trap.
+Made additional updates to handle changes in the Chrome Policy API.

 ### 7.07.00

 As of mid-October 2024, Google deprecated the API that retrieved the Global Address List.